White paper

 Manufacturers are losing money with manual indirect tax processes

 Your indirect tax strategy has probably evolved over the years.
 Perhaps you use spreadsheets and emails, putting up with disconnected and duplicative data and slow processes.
 Or maybe IT and the business have spent millions on customizing enterprise resource planning (ERP) platforms, such as SAP and Oracle, gaining powerful capabilities but dealing with entrenched business silos.
-Or perhaps you’ve chosen a hybrid approach, using multiple systems and manual processes to estimate and pay these important taxes.
+Or perhaps you’ve chosen a hybrid approach, using multiple systems and manual processes to estimate and pay these critical taxes.
 These strategies drain your tax and IT teams, taking them away from other value-add activities.

 Despite the drawbacks of manual processes and spreadsheets, many indirect tax professionals continue to use them.
 They may view automation as complex, challenging to adopt, or not customizable to their unique tax requirements.
 However, in a world that favors speed, visibility, and accuracy, tax leaders are increasingly realizing that manual processes can’t scale and can ultimately harm the business.

 What happens if your current indirect tax practices can’t keep pace with your business needs?
-Manufacturers may experience significant pains in the following areas:
+Manufacturers may experience significant pains in the following areas.

 Tax implications of inventory movements

 The manufacturing industry has unique business tax requirements, including accruing correct use tax on inventory movements and determining the taxability of mixed-use items.
 For example, you’ll probably determine tax when purchasing inventory and then again when you put it into use.
-Withdrawing items from inventory for consumption (such as free samples, internal use or research and development) can also create a tax liability.
+Withdrawing items from inventory for consumption — such as free samples, internal use, or research and development — can also create a tax liability.
 Similarly, moving inventory items across geographies can subject you to a variety of indirect taxes, even if those items continue to be owned by the same entity.

 Tax practices across jurisdictions